 Even if the top of your coil looks spotless, the underside might tell a different story.
 Sand and salt often collect inside the coil cover after a beach trip.

-The X-Terra Elite's carbon-fiber shaft is lightweight and durable, but sand can still get into the cam locks and adjustment joints.
+The X-Terra Elite's carbon-fiber shaft is lightweight and durable, but sand can still get into the hardware and adjustment joints.

-• Move the cam locks while rinsing to flush out trapped grit.
+- Move the hardware while rinsing to flush out trapped grit.

 This simple step helps prevent stiffness and prolongs the life of the locking system.